usymmij/boston-cream/README.md

 - Shiv was responsible for the input handling, converting the button presses into rotation vectors.
 - James was responsible for the rendering of the donut, and its rotation based off of the input vector.

+# Conclusion

+## Feasibility
+> The feasibility of building this project is definitely dependent on how much we want to do from scratch.
+> Building the circuit on a PCB and soldering the chips on ourselves would likely require a lot more experience and team members than we have, but
+> using one of the available SoCs is likely very doable.
+> However, if we use an available SoC we would probably have to use a library like CUDA or OpenGL instead of building a driver ourselves.
+> This would make the project very feasible, and even easier to test without the hardware as any x86 system with a Nvidia GPU could be used.
+> In this case, there is very little for us to do in hardware, as we only need the SoC,
+> a monitor, and some peripherals that are all widely available.

+## Sustainability and Environmental Impact
+> Given the wide availability of the hardware we chose to use, it is much more sustainable than
+> choosing niche hardware and ordering custom development and transportation logistics.
+It is
+> also very easy distribute the software to be used on hardware others already have, reducing
+> the impact of needing to manufacture more devices.
+> Using widely available libraries on the common hardware architectures
+> allow users to reduce waste and reuse hardware they already own.

+> If we chose to use more niche hardware, it may require each user to buy new hardware and
+> generate a lot of waste that could be avoided.
+Furthermore, using mass produced architectures
+> allow us to take advantage of the production efficiences that have already been set in place,
+> something that isn't possible if we chose to require our custom hardware.

+## Lessons Learned
+> We learned a lot about different peripherals and computer graphics that were not taught in the
+> course.
+To begin with, the VGA DAC was not covered at all, but its usage
+> is not that any more difficult than the other peripherals covered in class.
+> Since it operates using a pixel buffer, we just write to specific addresses to set the
+> value of each corresponding pixel.

+> We also learned a bit about the PCIe communication spec while researching the topic, although
+> we never implemented it in our prototype.
+PCIe differs from the other communication
+> specifications we have learned about as it is meant to offer a much higher bandwidth than
+> something like I$^2$C.

+> In terms of graphics, we learned about some common techniques like frame buffering,
+> z buffering, and rasterization.
+We were able to implement some naive forms of these techniques
+> and experiment with the effects of different parts of the process.

+> We also learned how points can be rotated in 3D space in two different ways using
+> quaternions or matricies.
+We experimented with the effects of gimbal lock in the python
+> version of the engine, and tried implementing the solution of using quaternions.
+Even though
+> we couldn't get quaternion based rotation working, we were able to observe its effects and
+> understand when it is or isn't necessary to worry about gimbal lock.

+> Overall, this project has been a cumulative exploration of many different topics we were
+> interested about, and has had a satisfying result despite ending without completing
+> all the features we wanted.